 One other point I want to make is that older people shouldn’t dismiss younger people either.
 It’s important that they listen to what they have to say too.
 Ageism predominantly occurs against older people, but I think blending respect for both young and old people is the best option available.

-A Few Other Things Too
+A Few Other Issues Too

 Looking back at my anti-discriminating actions list, there are a few other things that I won’t be discriminating against either.
 I would never choose to treat somebody negatively because of their relationship status, pregnancy or maternity.
 Although it perhaps more often occurs in employment, this sort of behaviour can occur in other places too.